attanasio94g/notificationsExample/README.md

 # notificationsExample
-Example of how to write a simple notifications into an extension for Chrome and Opera
+Example of how to write notifications into an extension for Chrome and Opera.
+For more info and a simple tutorial read here: http://giuseppeattanasio.com/blog/viewpost.php?id=14